ICESI-PI1/icesi-filantrop-a-equipo-3/docs/backlog/user_stories.md

 $$$$

-- **User Story 5 - Donor Registration**
+- **User Story 5 - See all students**

   Scenario 1:
-  Given that I am a member of the philanthropy office with permissions, authenticated and on the donor registration window.
+  Given that I am a user of the application, authenticated and on the main page When I click on Students
-  When I enter the complete information of a new donor Then the system successfully registers the donor
+  Then the system displays all the students in a list And I can enter in one of them to see his information

   Scenario 2:
-  Given that I am a member of the philanthropy office with permissions, authenticated and on the donor registration window.
+  Given that I am a user of the application, authenticated and on the main page When I click on Students
-  When I try to register a donor without providing all required information Then the system displays an error indicating the missing fields
+  Then the system displays an error message saying that isn't possible show all the students

 $$$$